 Humane Law Enforcement

 The goal of all employees at HSBH is to help educate the citizens in and around Rapid City on responsible pet ownership and care.
 The Humane Law Enforcement team is dedicated to this goal.
 They depend on calls received from concerned citizens to locate those who need help or education on pet care.

 The Humane Society of the Black Hills contracts with Rapid City and Pennington County Governments for Animal Services and Humane Law Enforcement.
 Our Officers enforce the Rapid City Codes, Pennington County Ordinances and the State of South Dakota Laws pertaining to domestic animals.

 Officers responding to cruelty complaints make every effort to educate citizens before filing for prosecution.
 Animals without adequate food, water or shelter, those in need of medical attention or abandoned are only a small sample of the complaints that are investigated.
 Education is especially important for situations in which the law has not been broken, but neglect exists due to failure to meet an animal’s mental and physical needs.

-The Humane Society Animal Control Officers are trained professionals who respond to animals who are at large and potential cases of abuse/neglect.
+The Humane Society Animal Services and Enforcement Officers are trained professionals who respond to animals who are at large and potential cases of abuse/neglect.
 Officers are sworn in as public officials in order to provide law enforcement services; they are also certified through the National Animal Control Association.

 In 2010 we received nearly 4,500 calls for service.
-In addition to enforcing animal cruelty laws, Animal Control Officers conduct inspections of facilities such as boarding facilities, breeders, and pet stores.
+In addition to enforcing animal cruelty laws, Animal Services and Enforcement Officers conduct inspections of facilities such as boarding facilities, breeders, and pet stores.
 Our officers will also be present to monitor the use of animals in rodeos, circus’, fairs and many other events that use or feature animals.